sofielloyd/LanguageAnalytics_2022/sentiment_collocation/README.md

 Some improvements for this code could be:
 - Add an ```argparse``` argument which allows the user to define a number of different collocates at the same time, rather than only one.
 - Add an ```argparse``` argument which allows the user to define the keyword from the command line.
+- Right now the script only works on .csv files where the third column contains the text.
+This of course gives some limmitation to the input file, and it would be a great improvement for the code to make it more reproducible by changing the code to be able to use all .csv files.